On Risk and Time Pressure: When to Think and When to Do: Analysis

 The intuition behind \cref{prop:czero} is the following: If the deadline is close, even if progress arrives momentarily, then the time left to convert it is short.
 The payoff $V(\tau)$ vanishes fast in $\tau$.
 An arrival on the doing arm, instead, delivers a solution directly.
 As time runs out, the time pressure effect on the thinking arm trumps any fundamental uncertainty on the doing arm.
 The agent pulls the doing arm and throws a \emph{Hail Mary}.\footnote{ The term originates from American Football.
 In 1975, Dallas Cowboys quarterback Roger Staubach threw a 50-yard pass in the final seconds of a game, desperately hoping to make the game-winning touchdown.
 Staubach commented that while throwing the ball, he ``closed [his] eyes and said a Hail Mary''.
 Since then, throwing a Hail Mary has become synonymous with taking a risky action in desperation, often because time is nearly expired.}

-\paragraph{Why and when to do?}\Cref{prop:czero} shows that the payoff motive behind \cref{prop:Tinf} is not the only reason for doing: if time pressure is high, then gambling on risk, i.e., having a good arm, is more promising than gambling on time, i.e., managing to convert progress.
+\paragraph{Why and when to do?}\Cref{prop:czero} shows that the payoff motive in the absence of time pressure behind \cref{prop:Tinf} is not the only reason for doing: if time pressure is high, then gambling on risk, i.e., having a good arm, is more promising than gambling on time, i.e., managing to convert progress.

-Therefore, our benchmarks offer a first insight into why the agent opts for doing: (i) to materialize the payoff advantage of the doing arm\footnote{Recall that this payoff advantage can derive from effort-saving motives due to a faster arrival on the doing arm, from effort-saving motives due to not requiring an additional implementation stage, or from a higher payoff from a solution on the doing arm rather than from completed conversion of progress.} and (ii) to succumb to time pressure.
+Therefore, our benchmarks offer a first insight into why the agent opts for doing: (i) to materialize the payoff advantage of the doing arm\footnote{Recall that this payoff advantage can derive from effort-saving motives due to a faster arrival on the doing arm, from effort-saving motives due to not requiring an additional implementation stage, or from a higher payoff for a solution on the doing arm rather than completed conversion of progress.} and (ii) to succumb to time pressure.
 Our next step is to combine the two motives considering a setting with $T<\infty$ and $c>0$ for which the optimal allocation of effort is yet to be determined.